Here are the answers to some of the most common questions about psychotherapy services with Emma.

 Yes and no!
 I am not on any insurance panels at this time.
 In order to bill your insurance for counseling services, I would need to give you a diagnosis and share your personal health information with your insurance company.
 I prefer not to work this way.

 Many people elect to use their out-of-network benefits to pay for counseling.
 I am able to provide an “out of network” form, which you may be able to use to get your insurance to cover your counseling services.
 This means you pay me out-of-pocket, and your insurance company reimburses you individually for what you have paid.
 This is dependent on your insurance plan and your ability to submit your own documentation to the insurance company.
 It takes a little work on your part, but the benefits are that you can work with me if you connect with me, and you aren’t limited only to specific therapists who take your insurance, who may not specialize in your issue.
+I encourage you to read this article about the benefits of out-of-network therapy.

 Here are some questions you can ask your insurance provider: